-On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.py to agent.pyw which will prevent the window from spawning.
+On Windows simply launching the script will also spawn a Python window, if you want to hide it you can rename the file from agent.pyw which will prevent the window from spawning.

 Saving the Virtual Machine

 Now you should be ready to go and save the virtual machine to a snapshot state.